MackinationsAi/preserve-open-source/README.md

 - Navigates into the repo directory
 - Creates local tracking branches for all remote branches

 **Note:** You may encounter "Aborting" messages during this step due to Git LFS or lock file issues.
 This is normal.
-If this happens, close PowerShell, reopen it, and proceed to Step 2 to resolve these issues and complete the process.
+If this happens, close PowerShell, reopen it, & proceed to Step 2 to resolve these issues & complete the process.

-## Step 2: Fix Any Issues and Complete LFS Download
+## Step 2: Fix Any Issues & Complete LFS Download

 If you encounter any errors (like Git lock files or LFS issues), run this cleanup command:
 ```powershell